 Annual Trout Stockings in Sweet Arrow Lake

--- March 29th ,1,000 trout from the Swatara Cooperative trout Nursery. · --May 5th at 10:30 AM, 4th Annual LUNKER stocking.
-70+ “Lunker” trout (20’’ +) will be stocked in Sweet Arrow Lake from the Fish and Boat Access Area.· Other Trout Stockings– April 1st and May 1st by the PA Fish and Boat Commission.
+-- March 28th, 2,000 trout from the Swatara Cooperative Trout Nursery and Pine Grove Fish and Game Cooperative Nursery. · --May 4th at 10:30 AM, 5th Annual LUNKER stocking.
+100 “Lunker” trout (20’’ +) will be stocked in Sweet Arrow Lake from the Fish and Boat Access Area.· Other Trout Stockings– April 30th by the PA Fish and Boat Commission.
+Check out the Family Fun Fishing Event on May 4th.

-The Northern Swatara Creek Watershed Association (NSCWA) exceeded its goal for last year but needs your help for 2013!
-The association raised $1,600 which enabled them to stock 70 big fish or ‘Lunkers’ in Sweet Arrow Lake last April.
-Many reports of ‘Lunker’ catches were reported!
+The Northern Swatara Creek Watershed Association (NSCWA) needs your help for 2014!
+The association stocked 100 big fish or ‘Lunkers’ in Sweet Arrow Lake last May Many reports of ‘Lunker’ catches were reported!

 Fundraising for this year's Lunker stocking is underway!